 How Sales Automation Tools Work in the Sales Funnel

-Automation is key for any B2B operation, but you can also find retail operations using CRMs to manage their sales.
+Automation is vital for any B2B operation, but you can also find retail operations using CRMs to manage their sales.
 Sellers of high-involvement products like cars or luxury furniture often have their own sales cycles.
 Sales reps in these industries need to build relationships, follow up reliably, and offer value at every turn to steal business from the competition.

 Sourcing and Assigning Leads

-They can also be active with their own content strategy to raise their profile and attract followers.
+They can also be active with their content strategy to raise their profile and attract followers.
 But to find leads the easy way, they can use LinkedIn’s automated prospect finder, Sales Navigator.

 Tools like Sales Navigator let you filter prospects with different criteria like regions or job titles.
 You can also use lead databases that contain a treasure trove of company data to search through.
 Some services let you follow leads as they take action, so you can jump on openings right when they pop up.